 Already, you can see how a combination of time of day, light and weather can affect your fishing.

-Wind can play a large role in fishing success.
+Wind can play a large role in when to fish and your fishing success.
 Wind pushes water and surface food to the far shore, with bait fish behind it, and with game fish behind the bait fish.
 So if you're fishing from shore on a windy day, fish where you have to cast into the wind.
 That way your lure moves with the wind, just like the other food in the lake at the same time.
 If you're fishing from a boat, cast with the wind on a sheltered shore.

 Storms and changing weather patterns affect fishing success since fish are keenly attuned to changes in barometric conditions.
 With many fish, feeding increases during the hours immediately before a cold front, but slows during and after a storm or front hits.